fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 - *Dungeon Hero* ([Vol. 1](https://lonespelunker.itch.io/dungeon-hero), [Vol. 2](https://lonespelunker.itch.io/dungeon-hero-volume-2), [Vol. 3](https://lonespelunker.itch.io/dungeon-hero-volume-3-bump-in-the-night)) and its successor [*Welcome Aboard, Captain*](https://lonespelunker.itch.io/welcome-aboard-captain) are two other games designed for solo play, these even simpler than *ALONe* and more game-like.
 - [*The Storymaster's Tales*](https://www.storymasterstales.com) is a good option for introducing kids to TTRPGs.
 - [*Space Aces: Voyages in Infinite Space*](https://www.etsy.com/listing/1646603705/space-aces-voyages-in-infinite-space) (plus [supplements](https://p0rthos47.itch.io/)) is another good one for kids, and for the galaxy-exploring kid in me.
-- [*For Small Creatures Such As We*](https://www.kickstarter.com/projects/diamondblood/for-small-creatures-such-as-we) is an upcoming *journaling game*, which is closer to pure creative writing.
+- [*For Small Creatures Such As We*](https://www.blackwellwriter.com/en-us/products/for-small-creatures-such-as-we) for more light-hearted adventures in space.
 - [*Microscope*](https://www.lamemage.com/microscope) as a world-building tool.
 Solo resources for it:
   - [Lens](https://docs.google.com/document/d/1isWrSPL417PN6eSCYQmxKnFxPXQUn9IjZW4W2xfToDc)
   - [Videos by Clare C. Marshall](https://www.youtube.com/watch?v=q4h9Yg1UWjY)